-- The Data Controller / Data Protection Officer for The Noise Chap is Adam Jackson who can be contacted directly using the contact details on this site.
+The Data Controller / Data Protection Officer for The Noise Chap is Adam Jackson who can be contacted directly using the contact details on this site.

-- Any personal data collected is during the audiometry process which is undertaken by clients for lawful compliance with the Control of Noise at Work Regulations.
+Any personal data collected is during the audiometry process which is undertaken by clients for lawful compliance with the Control of Noise at Work Regulations.
 The data collected is to enable compliance with Regulation 9 of the Noise Regs.

-- Data is largely obtained directly from individuals except in the rare case of a client transferring a screening process to us from another provider.
+Data is largely obtained directly from individuals except in the rare case of a client transferring a screening process to us from another provider.
 In these cases data may be provided to us by the previous screening company.
 The Client (employer) provide us with the individual's name.
 Data is not gathered from public sources.

-- The audiometry results will be maintained electronically by The Noise Chap for an indeterminate period.
+The audiometry results will be maintained electronically by The Noise Chap for an indeterminate period.
 This is important as historical results are used for comparison in future re-tests to determine if change is taking place and to ensure the continued well-being of the individual.

-- Individual consent is not obtained for all audiometry data as it is gathered purely for the purposes of compliance with a legislative requirement therefore the giving of consent for this is not required.
+Individual consent is not obtained for all audiometry data as it is gathered purely for the purposes of compliance with a legislative requirement therefore the giving of consent for this is not required.
 In GDPR organisations are permitted to obtain and process data for regulatory compliance without the explicit consent of individuals.

-- Individuals can request that their data be deleted from The Noise Chap's records by contacting the Data Controller.
-They should be aware that a duplicate will also be held by their employer and the employer is not duty-bound to comply with any deletion request as maintaining the data is for legislative compliance purposes.
+Individuals can request that their data be deleted from The Noise Chap's records by contacting the Data Controller.
+They should be aware that a duplicate will also be held by their employer and the employer is not duty-bound to comply with any deletion request as maintaining the data is being done for legislative compliance purposes.
 As the data is for legislative compliance a request for deletion can be denied - think of it as like writing to HMRC to ask them to delete all your employment and tax history.
 If a request for deletion is denied by The Noise Chap then the individual has the right to lodge a compliant with the supervising authority.
 This authority is the Information Commissioner's Office.

-- Data is only used for the sole purpose of undertaking and maintaining a workplace audiometry programme.
+Data is only used for the sole purpose of undertaking and maintaining a workplace audiometry programme.
 There is no profiling or other automatic processing use, nor marketing use or sale of the data.